 The global financial crash in 2007 was the catalyst for the creation of Bitcoin.
-Designed to provide a decentralized way in which people can manage their own money, digital currencies slowly infiltrated the greater financial markets.
+Designed to provide a decentralised way in which people can manage their own money, digital currencies slowly infiltrated the greater financial markets.

 Almost a decade later, crypto adoption is at its highest and for the first time challenging traditional financial institutions and their product range.
 So, which is better?
 Let's explore the pros and cons of each category.

 Blockchain technology has seen an incredible increase in interest in the last few years.
-While it provides a universal backbone relevant to almost any industry, it has also brought the world cryptocurrencies, NFTs, decentralized finance (DeFi) and other digital assets.
+While it provides a universal backbone relevant to almost any industry, it has also brought the world cryptocurrencies, NFTs, decentralised finance (DeFi) and other digital assets.

 Digital currency versus banking

-Cryptocurrencies are decentralized digital currencies that can be used to exchange goods and services as well as a store of value.
+Cryptocurrencies are decentralised digital currencies that can be used to exchange goods and services as well as a store of value.
 They're typically acquired through crypto exchanges and kept in secure crypto wallets.
 These virtual currencies are autonomous, operate in a secure manner with little human interaction, and are increasingly considered the future of finance.

 The predominant financial systems in the world are currently banks.
 They provide financial services to those that meet their requirements, including loans, savings, and other financial services.

-However, unlike cryptocurrencies, they have several problems core to them being centralized and susceptible to biases.
+However, unlike cryptocurrencies, they have several problems core to them being centralised and susceptible to biases.
 They're also slower than cryptos, and some of them charge exorbitant interest rates on loans as well as routine purchases.

-The pros and cons of the Banking system vs digital currencies
+The pros and cons of the banking system vs digital currencies

 There has been little development in the banking sector in the last several decades, so while the products are useful there has been very little innovation in the space.
 Below we outline the current challenges that the traditional systems face when compared to the advantages of a digital currency.